-Alfred M. de Zayas studied history and law at Harvard, where he obtained his J.D.
+Alfred-Maurice de Zayas studied history and law at Harvard, where he obtained his J.D.
 He practiced corporate law with the New York law firm Simpson Thacher and Bartlett and is a retired member of the New York and Florida Bar.
-He obtained a doctorate in history from the University of Göttingen in Germany.
+He obtained a doctorate in history for the University of Göttingen in Germany.

-Mr. de Zayas has been visiting professor of law at numerous universities including the University of British Columbia in Canada, the Graduate Institute of the University of Geneva, and the University of Trier (Germany).
+Mr. de Zayas has been visiting professor of law at numerous universities including the University of British Columbia in Canada, the Graduate Institute of the University of Geneva, the DePaul University Law School (Chicago), the Human Rights Institute at the Irish National University (Galway)and the University of Trier (Germany).
 At present he teaches international law at the Geneva School of Diplomacy.

 He has received several awards, most recently the "Educators Award 2011" of Canadians for Genocide Education.